encse/adventofcode-template/README.md

 - online answer validation
 - regression tests
 - speed tests
-- calendar in ANSI colors
+- calendar in ANSI colors for the terminal, as well as an SVG version
-- calendar is SVG format
 - source lines of code (sloc) chart
 - an OCR for elf fonts.